Call for Community Projects

 Timeline

-Financial support
+Financial and communication support

 Project evaluation criteria

-- Groups participating in this call for projects for the first time will be given preference
+- Groups participating in this call for projects for the first time will be given preference.

-- The quality of the application
+- The quality of the application: incomplete application forms will be rejected.

 The funded community project can be part of one of the organization's regular events if it meets the selection criteria.